-MASON CONSOLIDATED SCHOOLS 2400 MASON EAGLES DRIVE - ERIE, MI 48133

-REQUEST FOR VACA ATION/SPECIAL TRIP/NEED FOR EXAM CHANGE
+REQUEST FOR SCHOOL-RELATED ABSENCE

-Dates of requested vacation/trip:/ to/
+college visit college/school event eventjob/career shadowing

+Date of request: //

 Name of Student: Grade:

+List date(s) requested: total = days

+Name of parent or guardian make ing request:

+Please summarize reason for request in the space below or attach written explanation.
+Include an itinerary of the proposed absence dates as well as signatures of instructors, points of contact, or activity supervisors.
+Any coursework missed as a result of missing school during this time period must be made up.
+Student will be allowed to make up missing work day-for-day plus one day (example: missed two days of school, days to make up work equals three days-two days out plus one day).

+Signature of parent/guardian: Date:

+not approved / approved by

+Signature of building principal: Date:

+Soaring to Excellence...

+Brandon Bates, High School Principal

+REQUEST FOR VACATION/SPECIAL TRIP/NEED FOR EXAM CHANGE

+Dates of requested vacation/trip: / to //

+Name of Student: Grade:

-Name of parent or guardian making reque st:
+Name of parent or guardian making request:

-y there is a need to take vacation during scheduled school day(s), need to al, legal or emergency situations only will be approved]:
+Reason for request [please summarize why there is a need to take vacation during scheduled school day(s), need to take exam(s) early or late...family, medical, legal or emergency situations only will be approved]:

-circumstances whereby the individual teach the student-parent-guardian request, include s request is required, but even then there may be extenuating or special cher may need to make an additional adjustment in order to accommodate ding but not limited to taking the exam after the exam date, taking an "I" onducive to the instructor, and/or mutually agreeing to forfeit the exam request.
+Note: the principal's pre-approval for this request is required, but even then there may be extenuating or special circumstances whereby the individual teacher may need to make an additional adjustment in order to accommodate the student-parent-guardian request, including but not limited to taking the exam after the exam date, taking an "I" until the exam can be made up at a time conducive to the instructor, and/or mutually agreeing to forfeit the exam and accepting the grade earned at time of request.

 Signature of parent/guardian: Date:

 Not approved / Approved by

 Signature of building principal: Date: